 The Albert Schweitzer Junior Fellowship is a nine-month mentorship and service program focused on community health and leadership development.
 Junior Fellows will work with a community partner to identify unmet health care needs in the local community and develop a service project to address those needs.
 Additionally, Junior Fellows receive a $1,000 grant to fund their service project.

 Check out current fellows' projects: https://asfhg.org/current-fellowsIn order to be considered for a Schweitzer Junior Fellowship, applicants must:

 - Identify a potential community partner (the Office of Undergraduate Research can assist with this)

 - Secure a UH Mentor

-- Have a 3.25 cumulative GPA and be enrolled full-time
+- Have at least a 3.0 cumulative GPA

 More information about the Albert Schweitzer Fellowship can be found on the Fellowship website.

-Please contact Dr. Jennifer Asmussen with questions regarding the Schweitzer Fellowship.
+Please contact Brittni MacLeod with questions regarding the Schweitzer Fellowship.